Autonio Price Hits $0.15 (NIOX)

-Autonio (CURRENCY:NIOX) traded 24.2% lower against the dollar during the one day period ending at 16:00 PM Eastern on February 19th.
-Autonio has a market cap of $7.53 million and approximately $468,861.00 worth of Autonio was traded on exchanges in the last 24 hours.
-One Autonio coin can currently be purchased for about $0.15 or 0.00000259 BTC on major cryptocurrency exchanges.
-In the last week, Autonio has traded 30.5% lower against the dollar.
+Autonio (CURRENCY:NIOX) traded 9.6% higher against the US dollar during the twenty-four hour period ending at 14:00 PM Eastern on February 25th.
+One Autonio coin can now be bought for approximately $0.15 or 0.00000303 BTC on popular cryptocurrency exchanges.
+Over the last week, Autonio has traded 21.5% lower against the US dollar.
+Autonio has a market cap of $7.78 million and approximately $454,771.00 worth of Autonio was traded on exchanges in the last 24 hours.

 - KnoxFS (old) (KFX) traded 4.3% higher against the dollar and now trades at $19.25 or 0.00049793 BTC.